Camp Directors: Matthew LaPine and Jennifer Garr

-**Children must meet the age requirement as of July 1, 2013.
+**Children must meet the age requirement as of July 1, 2014.

-Camp hours are Monday through Friday, 9:15AM – 12:15PM.
-Provisions may be made for before- and after-camp care (8:15AM – 1:15PM) at an additional cost; AM and PM care fees are available from Early Childhood Department Head LuAnn Longenecker and will also be included in the mid-June pre-camp packet.
-For further information, contact Mrs. Longenecker at 609-921-7104 or LLongenecker@rider.edu.
-Please let Mrs. Longenecker know if your child has any medical concerns about which we need to be aware prior to the start of camp.
+Camp hours are Monday through Friday, 9:15 AM – 12:15 PM.
+Provisions may be made for before- and after-camp care (8:15 AM – 1:15 PM) at an additional cost; AM and PM care fees are available from Early Childhood Department Head Jennifer Garr and will also be included in the mid-June pre-camp packet.
+Also, please let Mrs. Garr know if your child has any medical concerns about which we need to be aware prior to the start of camp.

 Musical Jamboree will be held at the Unitarian Universalist Congregation of Princeton, located on Cherry Hill Road just off Route 206, only 5 minutes from the Westminster Choir College campus and downtown Princeton.
 All classrooms are air-conditioned with adjoining privacy bathrooms.
 Directions will be sent in the confirmation packet.

 **Due to allergy concerns, each camper is to bring in a NUT-FREE daily snack from home.
 Families will be asked to provide allergy information, for the safety of all.